particuleio/website/content/blog/cicd-github-registry.en.md

 lang: en
 ---

-Today, September 3rd, is released Github Container Registry, a new Container Registry service hosted by Github.
-A few months ago, Github released Github Actions to fill the gap with Gitlab-CI, this gap is less and less wide with the official integration of that Registry.
+Today, September 3rd, Github Container Registry is released.
+It's a new Container Registry service hosted by Github and a competitor to <quay.io>,
+<hub.docker.com> or <gcr.io>.
+A few months ago, Github released Github
+Actions to fill the gap with Gitlab-CI, this gap is closing with the official integration of that Registry.

 Github has been the corner stone for the OSS comunity for a very long time.
 But